ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ### Metadata {#metadata}

 Providers MUST provide clear instructions on when a verifying record can be removed.
 The user SHOULD de-provision the resource record provisioned for DNS-based domain control validation once the one-time challenge is complete.
-These instructions SHOULD be encoded in the RDATA via comma-separated ASCII key-value pairs {{RFC1464}}, using the key `expiry` to hold a time after which it is safe to remove the verifying record.
-If this key-value format is used, the verification token should use the key `token`.
+These instructions SHOULD be encoded in the RDATA via comma-separated ASCII key-value pairs {{RFC1464}}, using the key "expiry" to hold a time after which it is safe to remove the verifying record.
+If this key-value format is used, the verification token should use the key "token".
 For example:

     _foo-challenge.example.com.
 IN   TXT  "token=3419...3d206c4,expiry=2023-02-08T02:03:19+00:00"

-Alternatively, if the record should never expire (i.e. if the same challenge is used repeatedly), the `expiry` can set to be `never`.
+Alternatively, if the record should never expire (for instance, if it may be checked periodically by the provider) and should not be removed, the key "expiry" can be set to have value "never".

     _foo-challenge.example.com.
 IN   TXT  "token=3419...3d206c4,expiry=never"

+The "expiry" key MAY be omitted in cases where the provider has clarified the record expiry policy out-of-band ({{github}}).

+    _foo-challenge.example.com.
+IN   TXT  "token=3419...3d206c4"

+Note that this is semantically the same as:

+    _foo-challenge.example.com.
+IN   TXT  "3419...3d206c4"

 ## CNAME Record